2 Russian villages evacuated after fire at munitions depot | Law-Order

 - Russian Federation

-The residents of two villages in Russia's Belgorod region on Ukraine's northeastern border were evacuated after a fire at a munitions depot near the village of Timonovo, the region's governor said Friday.
+The residents of two villages in Russia's Belgorod region on Ukraine's northeastern border were evacuated after a fire at a munitions depot near the village of Timonovo.

+The fire is the latest in a series of destructive incidents on Russian-occupied territory in Ukraine or inside Russia itself.

+Roughly 1,100 people reside in the villages of Timonovo and Soloti, around 15 miles (25 kilometres) from the Ukrainian border.

-There were no casualties in the late Thursday blaze, Gov. Vyacheslav Gladkov said.
+There were no casualties in the late Thursday blaze, the Belgorod region's governor Vyacheslav Gladkov said on Friday.

 The fire came days after another ammunition depot exploded on Ukraine's Black Sea peninsula of Crimea, a Russian-occupied territory seized by Moscow in 2014.